-All projects will be reviewed for location over or near any abandoned or idle-deserted oil or gas well, based on maps provided by the Division of Oil and Gas (D.O.G.)

-California Geologic Energy Management (CalGEM).
-In addition, applicants shall notify the County and D.O.G.
-CalGEM immediately when such wells are encountered in site preparation or construction.
+All projects will be reviewed for location over or near any abandoned or idle-deserted oil or gas well, based on maps provided by the California Geologic Energy Management (CalGEM).
+In addition, applicants shall notify the County and CalGEM immediately when such wells are encountered in site preparation or construction.
 Applicants shall bear the cost of reabandonment if required prior to project approval.
-The County will notify D.O.G.
-CalGEM of the location of any proposed project that is found to be over or near any such well(s).
+The County will notify CalGEM of the location of any proposed project that is found to be over or near any such well(s).